23rd Annual Ukrainian Folk Festival

 Voloshky performs "Hopak": the most exciting folk dance.

 Photo by Christine Syzonenko

-Voloshky performs Hutsul Dance.
+Voloshky performs Tsyfrovanyj, a Transcarpathian dance.
 Photo by Christine

 The Iskra Ukrainian Dance Ensemble (Whippany, NJ) was formed in 2011 by professional dancer, teacher and choreographer Andrij Cybyk.
 After spending 8 years growing the Iskra Ukrainian Dance Academy in Whippany, NJ, Mr. Cybyk decided it was time to create a semi-professional ensemble to give his students something to strive for.
 The Iskra Ensemble is comprised of 20 Professional and pre-professional dancers hand-picked by Mr. Cybyk to express his unique style of Ukrainian dance.
 To date, the Ensemble has amazed audiences at many local New York and New Jersey festivals, as well as the “Wild West Ukie Fest” in Phoenix, Arizona.